jmtuulos/jmtuulos/README.md

 -  Most of my projects are available here in my github
 -  I have technical background in Automation Engineering (Robotics, logical control ...)
 -  I love solving puzzles
--  My passion in addition to coding is 🍕
+-  My passion in addition to coding is pizza 🍕

 ## Links
 [Linkedin](https://www.linkedin.com/in/juha-heiskanen/)